 Recognized Asca Model Program (RAMP) awards

 The Recognized ASCA Model Program (RAMP) honors comprehensive school counseling throughout the nation.
 School counseling programs that receive RAMP recognition show how students are different based on the school counseling program and report improvements in overall student achievement, behavior, and attendance.
-Many of the Hatching Results Trainers have successfully completed the RAMP process and were recognized by ASCA, and/or are ASCA RAMP Reviewers:
+Many of Hatching Results’ professional development specialists have successfully completed the RAMP process and were recognized by ASCA, and/or are ASCA RAMP Reviewers:

 Training and Consultation to Support RAMP